usmanov-danil/sport_bot/README.md

 # TODO

 - [ ] get data from google docs
-- [ ] add fms
+- [ ] add fsm
-- [ ] add posability to write messages from admin to all users except admins
+- [ ] add posability to write messages from admin to all users except admins - /message всем привет!
-- [ ] add posability to users get wheir weights
+- [ ] add posability to users get wheir weights - weights
-- [ ] add posability to users plot their weigth and BMI
+- [ ] add posability to users plot their weigth and BMI - weights
-- [ ] add posability to users add and change their peofile info (BMI, height and etc)
+- [ ] add posability to users add and change their peofile info (BMI, height and etc) - profile
 - [ ] add docker
 - [ ] add envs